1. Our lab currently has VITEK/MicroScan/Phoenix, why do we need another AST-ID system?

 13. Are all antibiotic guidelines programmed in BIOMIC V3?

 Yes.
-BIOMIC V3 contains an extensive list of current antibiotics and their CLSI, EUCAST and BSAC human and animal health guidelines.
+BIOMIC V3 contains an extensive list of current antibiotics and their CLSI or EUCAST human and animal health guidelines.
 Customers select from a master list to add antibiotics to their customized drug panels.

 14. How are new antibiotics added?

 New antibiotics and guidelines are provided annually with BIOMIC V3 software updates via website download.
 Customers may also add new or investigational antibiotics and guidelines separate from the software updates.

 15. Can epidemiology/antibiogram reports be generated?